Sterling in Worcester County, Massachusetts — The American Northeast (New England)

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured Mary Sawyer’s Birthplace (approx. 1.3 miles away); Lancaster (approx. 2.1 miles away); Rowlandson Rock (approx. 3.1 miles away); a different marker also named Rowlandson Rock (approx. 3.7 miles away); Site of Mary Rowlandson’s Capture (approx. 4.4 miles away); Site of the Great Elm (approx. 4.7 miles away); Birthplace of Johnny Appleseed (approx. 5.6 miles away); The Drake Home and the Underground Railroad (approx. 5.8 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Lafayette’s Tour (within shouting distance of this marker); Mary Sawyer’s Birthplace (approx. 1.3 miles away); Lancaster (approx. 2.1 miles away); Rowlandson Rock (approx. 3.1 miles away); a different marker also named Rowlandson Rock (approx. 3.7 miles away); Prescott Grist Mill (approx. 4 miles away); Sawyer-Carter Bridge (approx. 4 miles away); Wickapickit Brook and Bridge (approx. 4.2 miles away).
+Touch for a list and map of all markers in Sterling.

 Another American inventor, Henry Ford, bought the small Redstone School in Sterling that Mary Sawyer had attended with her lamb.
 (The poem’s second stanza begins, “It followed her to school one day.”)
 Ford moved this schoolhouse to nearby Sudbury, Massachusetts, and placed it on the grounds of the Wayside Inn, which he also owned early in the 20th century.

 1. Wikipedia article.
 Discusses the likelihood that Mary Elizabeth Sawyer’s friend John Roulstone wrote the first four lines of “Mary Had a Little Lamb” and poet Sarah Josepha Hale fleshed it out with additional stanzas.
 (Submitted on May 31, 2010, by Roger W. Sinnott of Chelmsford, Massachusetts.)